Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Also known as tuille embroidery.

 In the free version work from left to right Bring needle through at end of line and make long stitches along line, taking only a very small piece of fabric each time.
-Work the row below in the same way, but with the stitches beginning in the centre of the stitches of the previous row as shown in the diagram.Darning Stitch - click to enlarge
+Work the row below in the same way, but with the stitches beginning in the centre of the stitches of the previous row as shown in the diagram.Counted darning

 In counted thread work, darning stitch can be used to make patterns as in the diagram, coming out at A, in at B, out at C, in at D and so on.